minvws/nl-kat-coordination/rfd/0003-deduplication.md

 organizations have the same settings and which have different settings, we don't have to fetch this information for every boefje task.

-#### Deduplication algorithm: Option 2
+#### Deduplication algorithm: Option 2 (implemented)

 The goal of OpenKAT is to do continuous monitoring.
 This means that most of the time we are scanning an already existing OOI.
-For deduplication, this means that the common scenario is that a certain OOI might in a large number of organizations.
+For deduplication, this means that the common scenario is that a certain OOI might be in a large number of organizations.
 The scenario that a new OOI is added that already exists in another organization is probably less common.

 We can take advantage of this by checking all other organizations for the same OOIs either before or after a boefje